alan-cooney/deep-learning-from-scratch/README.md

 # Deep Learning from Scratch

-Implementation of key deep learning archtectures.
+Implementation of key deep learning architectures.